SirBlob/python_cybersec_tools/README.md

 Cons:
 SSH Connection takes time to connect if correct password after researching apparently it is meant to be for reliability.

+WIP:
+Add input for file with password instead of hardcoding
 ```